-Enterprise zones are designed to encourage business investment through property tax exemption in designated areas of Clackamas County for a period of three years to five years.
-Locating or expanding into an enterprise zone provides a financial incentive for industrial businesses to expand their facilities, invest in machinery and hire new employees.
+Enterprise zones are designed to encourage business investment through property tax exemption in designated areas of the county.
+Locating or expanding into an enterprise zone provides eligible businesses property tax exemption.
+Exemption applies to new construction and equipment for a period of 3–5 years.

-- Pay the new employees at least 150% of the state minimum wage or $13.20 per hour for 2012 (benefits can be used to reach this pay level);
+- Pay employees at least 150% of the State minimum wage ($15.38 per hour for 2018) (benefits can be used to reach this pay level)

-- Enter into a First Source Hiring Agreement with local job training providers; and
+- Enter into a first-source agreement with local job training providers

 - Pay an application fee of 0.1% of the proposed total investment.

-The Clackamas County Urban and Rural Strategic Investment Zone provides a compelling business recruitment tool designed to attract large capital intensive traded sector businesses.
-The program provides with consistent criteria and a streamlined approval process.
+The Urban and Rural Strategic Investment Zone provides a compelling business recruitment tool designed to attract large capital intensive traded sector businesses.
+The program provides consistent criteria and a streamlined approval process.

-- 15 year property tax abatements on facilities and equipment to any "traded-sector" business.
-Examples include production, manufacturing, high tech, among others.
+- 15-year property tax abatements on facilities and equipment to any "traded-sector" business.
+Examples include production, manufacturing, high tech and others.

 - Requires the company to pay a community service fee equal to 25% of the tax savings per year to local public service providers to offset community impacts.
 The community service fee is capped at an annual maximum of $2 million in urban areas or $500,000 in rural areas.

-The Clackamas County Urban Zone unincorporated urban Clackamas County and the Cities of Lake Oswego and portions of Happy Valley.
+Unincorporated urban Clackamas County and the cities of Lake Oswego and portions of Happy Valley.

-The Clackamas County Rural Zone unincorporated rural Clackamas County portions of Happy Valley and the cities of Sandy, Molalla, Estacada and Canby.
+Unincorporated rural Clackamas County, portions of Happy Valley and the cities of Sandy, Molalla, Estacada and Canby.